Hykiinyte/BEAR-e-controller/README.md

 ----------------------------------------------------------------------------------------------------------------------

-To deploy to ROBOrio, do the following:
+To deploy to ROBOrio, open the Terminal do the following:

 Install RobotPy on the ROBOrio
 - py -3 -m robotpy_installer download robotpy